 2020 Coach - Zach Boraski

 Played at Fuquay-Varina High School 2004-2008.
 Attended Limestone College, Lenior Community College and Averett University as an Outfielder and Pitcher.
 Hit .285 and had over 100 wins in college career.
-The head baseball coach at Fuquay-Varina High School first year and 4th year working with the program.
+The head baseball coach at Fuquay-Varina High School first year and the 4th year working with the program.
 As baseball and softball instructor I have worked with 2 pros 10 D1 players and 25 College athletes.
-Volunteer assistant for Wake Tech Community College.
+A volunteer assistant for Wake Tech Community College.
+In his first year as Head Coach of the Fuquay-Varina Varsity team, he led the Bengals to the 2018 4A State Championship